Data Sources API¶

 -d "schema=symbol String, date Date, close Float32"

 The Analyze API can analyze a given NDJSON or Parquet file to produce a valid schema.
-The column names, types and JSONPaths will be inferred from the file.
+The column names, types, and JSONPaths are inferred from the file.

 For example, to analyze a local NDJSON file using cURL: